TeleBT

 • gEDA for schematic capture and PCB layout

-• SDCC compiler and source debugger
+• GCC compiler and source debugger

 • Licenses